The-Chinese-Room/InkpotDemo/README.md

 	/* Converts an inkpot list to an array of strings. */ void ToStringArray(const FInkpotList &Value, TArray<FString> &ReturnValue, bool bUseOrigin);

 	/* Returns a new list that is the combination of both lists passed in.
-Equivalent to calling (A + B) in ink.. */ FInkpotList Union(const FInkpotList &A, const FInkpotList &B);
+	Equivalent to calling (A + B) in ink.. */
+	FInkpotList Union(const FInkpotList &A, const FInkpotList &B);

 	/* Returns a new list that is the intersection of both lists passed in.
 	Equivalent to calling (A ^ B) in ink.
 	FInkpotList Intersect(const FInkpotList &A, const FInkpotList &B);

 	/* Returns true if there is an intersection of both lists passed in, bool HasIntersection(const FInkpotList &A, const FInkpotList &B);

 	/* Returns a new list that is the first list with items in the second list removed.
-Equivalent to calling (A - B) in ink.*/ FInkpotList Without( const FInkpotList &A, const FInkpotList &B );
+	Equivalent to calling (A - B) in ink.*/
+	FInkpotList Without( const FInkpotList &A, const FInkpotList &B );

 	/* Returns true if the the first list contains all the items that are in the second list.
 	Equivalent to calling (A ?
 B) in ink. bool ContainsList( const FInkpotList &Source, const FInkpotList &Querant );

 	/* Returns true if the list contains an item matching the given name. bool ContainsItem(const FInkpotList &Source, const FString &ItemName);

 	/* Returns true if all the item values in the first list are greater than all the item values in the second list.
 	Equivalent to calling (A > B) in ink. */ bool GreaterThan(const FInkpotList &A, const FInkpotList &B);

 	/* Returns true if the item values in the first list overlap or are all greater than the item values in the second list.
 	Equivalent to (A >= B) in ink. */ bool GreaterThanOrEquals(const FInkpotList &A, const FInkpotList &B);

 	/* Returns true if all the item values first list are less than all the item values in the second list.
 	Equivalent to calling (A < B) in ink. */ bool LessThan(const FInkpotList &A, const FInkpotList &B);

 	/* Returns true if the item values in the first list overlap or are all less than the item values in the second list.
 	Equivalent to (A <= B) in ink. */ bool LessThanOrEquals(const FInkpotList &A, const FInkpotList &B);

 	/* Returns true if the both lists contain the same items, false otherwise. */ bool Equals(const FInkpotList &A, const FInkpotList &B);

 	/* Returns a list containing the min item from the passed in list.
-Equivalent of calling ( LIST_MIN( A ) ) in ink. */ FInkpotList MinItem(const FInkpotList &A);
+	Equivalent of calling ( LIST_MIN( A ) ) in ink. */
+	FInkpotList MinItem(const FInkpotList &A);

 	/* Returns a list containing the max item from the passed in list.
-Equivalent of calling ( LIST_MAX( A ) ) in ink. */ FInkpotList MaxItem(const FInkpotList &A);
+	Equivalent of calling ( LIST_MAX( A ) ) in ink. */
+	FInkpotList MaxItem(const FInkpotList &A);

 	/* Returns a list containing the inverse of the list passed in with respect to the origin.
-LIST_INVERT( A ) */ FInkpotList Inverse(const FInkpotList &A);
+	Equivalent of calling LIST_INVERT( A ) in ink*/ FInkpotList Inverse(const FInkpotList &A);

 	/* Returns a list containing the all of the items as defined by the list origin.
-LIST_ALL( A ).*/ FInkpotList All(const FInkpotList &A);
+	Equivalent of calling LIST_ALL( A ).*/
+	FInkpotList All(const FInkpotList &A);

 ![ListOperations](Documentation/ListOperations.png)